dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

    library only.
 -  Functional-Dylan is a convenience library that combines the standard Dylan library with a language extensions library called Functional-Extensions.
-Thus Functional-Dylan provides a “Harlequin dialect” of Dylan.
+Thus Functional-Dylan provides a "Harlequin dialect" of Dylan.
 (The standard Dylan library, without Harlequin’s extensions, is also included in the set of Open Dylan libraries.)
 -  Simple If we choose this the wizard presents a series of choices we